 A conviction for driving under the influence (DUI) out of the town of Queen Creek may lead to time in jail, probation, fines and fees, alcohol treatment classes, driver’s license suspension, an ignition interlock device, and higher insurance rates.

 Additionally, a DUI conviction out of Queen Creek creates a permanent criminal conviction on your record.
-Arizona does not offer expungement, so a conviction may lead to issues with employment or housing background checks, professional licenses, and fingerprint clearance cards.
+Until the enactment of DUI expungement laws in 2023, a conviction may lead to issues with employment or housing background checks, professional licenses, and fingerprint clearance cards.